 Mapping the various molecular causes for a disease is the first step towards a form of medical treatment that is better matched to the disease process of individual patients.
 However, we still have a long way to go to reach that ideal.
 The large-scale molecular data that have been collected for this research are the cornerstone of even bigger partnerships.
 The third research leader, Peter-Bram ’t Hoen (LUMC), says: “Large quantities of data should eventually make it possible to give everyone personalised health advice, and to determine the best treatment for each individual patient”.

-The two scientific articl
+The two scientific articl es were

-published on 5th Dec
+published on 5th Dec ember 2016 in

 The research has been possible thanks to the cooperation within the